N501YHappy/CarryYou/README_en.md

 # Carry-related messages
 carry:
+  cooldown: “&cYou have to wait %s seconds” # %s displays seconds, not milliseconds!
   world_deny: “&cThe current world doesn't allow you to carry it...”
   no_permission: “&cYou're too small.
 Wait until you grow up a little more, and then it'll be willing to snuggle into your arms.”
   worldguard_deny: “&cLittle Guard told me this is someone else's territory!
 You can't do that!”